Ameobea/rocket_async_compression/README.md

 # Rocket Async Compression

-This library provides response compression in both gzip and brotli formats for the [Rocket](https://rocket.rs/) using the [`async-compression`](https://docs.rs/async-compression/0.3.8/async_compression/) library.
+This library provides response compression in both gzip and brotli formats for [Rocket](https://rocket.rs/) using the [`async-compression`](https://docs.rs/async-compression) library.

-It currently supports usage with Rocket `0.5.0-rc.2`.
-If you want to use a different version, you'll have to fork this library and change `Cargo.toml`.

 > I'd love to get this merged into Rocket itself eventually since I think it would be a very useful addition that I myself can barely live without in a webserver.